marczz/rest-sphinx-memo/source/ReST.rst

    It is possible, but not recommended, to avoid the target reference by using an `anonymous hyperlink`_.

-2. An :ref:`internal document reference <internal>` point to some location in the same document.
+2. An :ref:`explicit hyperlink target <explicit_target>` is an internal document reference which point to some location in the same document.

 3. An `indirect hyperlink`_ has an other hyperlink reference as target.